Network bypasses sustain complexity: Discussion

 \section{Discussion}

-The journey of network complexification is supported by basic mechanisms including the celebrated SW and BA, among others.
+The journey of network complexification is supported by basic mechanisms including the celebrated WS and BA, among others.
 As the network evolves accordingly, we have shown that it naturally increases its communicability entropy $S({\bf q})$ and, in so doing, it allows for new navigational routes to be built, entropically providing bypass `candidates' to the network.
-Our theory allows to detect when some of these new routes consolidate their bypassing property by subsequently getting to be more favorable than the corresponding shortest paths connecting the same pairs of nodes, and we show that consolidation takes place in both SW and BA models.
+Our theory allows to detect when some of these new routes consolidate their bypassing property by subsequently getting to be more favorable than the corresponding shortest paths connecting the same pairs of nodes, and we show that consolidation takes place in both WS and BA models.
 Interestingly, we find that the role of bypasses is maximised in a small parameter region --which we call the network's Good Navigational Point--, located in a point inside the Small-World regime and for a specific mean degree in the BA model.
+These findings suggest that the navigation gain offered by the network bypasses is indeed reflecting a form of structural deepening, thus putting the onset of complexity in networks into a solid quantitative footing.\\

-We have shown that many empirical networks considered very complex, including brain networks, indeed have Good Navigational Point properties, while those that are not catalogued as self-organised but have been designed tend to not include bypasses in their design, with unfortunate consequences \cite{blackout}.\\ Our results provide a theoretical and mechanistic support for the role of bypasses in physiological systems such as the ones discussed in the introduction.
-In this sense, very recently \cite{Arenas} it has been shown that brain function is robust against damage by re-adapting and re-purposing non-damaged links, something that can be interpreted to the brain's ability to re-compute RSPs and thus re-rank bypasses after network damage.\\ Finally, note that while bypass emergence is contingent on the growth mechanism and thus appears to be a byproduct of it, bypass consolidation however is the effect which probably makes those growth mechanisms to be sustainable in the first place.
-Simply put, we argue, bypasses sustain complexity.
+We have certified that bypasses induce clear navigation gain for particles undergoing diffusion-like dynamics and also play an effect on other network functions, including harboring synchronization and epidemic spreading.
+We have then shown that many empirical networks considered complex, including brain networks, indeed have Good Navigational Point properties, while those that are not catalogued as self-organised but have been designed tend to not include bypasses in their design, with well-known unfortunate consequences \cite{blackout}.\\